Property Tax Calculator

 How is property tax calculated?

-Most countries calculate property tax as a percentage of the property's assessed or market value.
-The rate may differ by property type (residential vs. commercial), primary vs. secondary home status, and municipality.
-Some countries (e.g. the UK and Poland) use fixed rates per square metre or per valuation band rather than a percentage of market value.
+Most countries calculate property tax as a percentage of assessed or market value.
+The rate may differ by property type (residential vs commercial), primary vs secondary home, and municipality.
+Some countries (UK, Poland) use fixed rates per square metre or per valuation band.

 Is property tax paid by the owner or the tenant?

-In almost all countries, property tax is the legal responsibility of the owner, not the tenant.
-However, landlords often factor property tax into the rent they charge.
-In France, the taxe d'habitation (abolished for primary residences) was historically paid by the occupant, but taxe foncière is always the owner's responsibility.
+In almost all countries, property tax is the owner's legal responsibility.
+Landlords typically factor it into rent.
+Exception: in France, taxe d'habitation (now abolished for primary residences) was historically paid by the occupant; taxe foncière is always the owner's.

 Are there exemptions or reductions?

 Yes.
-Common exemptions include: primary residence reductions (Lithuania, France), exemptions for low-income elderly owners (USA, many states), agricultural land at lower rates or fully exempt (UK), new construction holidays (various countries), and reductions for disabled persons.
-Rules vary greatly by country and even by municipality.
+Common exemptions: primary residence reductions (Lithuania, France), exemptions for low-income elderly owners (USA), agricultural land at lower rates (UK), new construction holidays, and reductions for disabled persons.
+Rules vary greatly by country and municipality.

 What happens if I don't pay property tax?

-Non-payment typically results in penalties, interest charges, and eventually a tax lien against the property.
-In serious cases, tax authorities can force a sale of the property to recover unpaid taxes.
-In the UK, council tax debt is collected through courts and can result in bailiff action.
+Non-payment results in penalties, interest, and eventually a tax lien.
+Tax authorities can force a property sale to recover unpaid taxes.
+In the UK, council tax debt is collected through courts and can lead to bailiff action.
 Always pay on time or arrange a payment plan.

 How often is property tax assessed and paid?